 Refunds: This report shows any refunds you've requested for your clients, so you can verify that the refund has been issued and look back on any refund notes.
 Additionally, in Stripe, when an ACH payment fails, Stripe calls this a "refund."
-This report helps you determine if that payment was actually a refund (if it's on the report), or if it was a failed ACH payment.
-The report includes the client name, bill #, bill amount, refunded amount and date, reason for the refund, issuer, refund status (pending vs. issued), if it was exported to your QuickBooks Online, and the Stripe payout date.
+This report helps you determine if that payment was if a refund (if it's on the report), or if it was a failed ACH payment.
+The report includes the client name, bill #, bill amount, refunded amount and date, the reason for the refund, issuer, refund status (pending vs. issued) if it was exported to your QuickBooks Online, and the Stripe payout date.

 Monthly Revenue: This report shows monthly revenue totals for all charges that have been successfully billed/paid during that month.
-This includes manual payments, and any partial payments made within that month.
+This includes manual payments and any partial payments made within that month.
 The report does not include failed or past-due charges.
 The monthly totals include gross revenue, taxes, platform fees, and net revenue.

 Monthly Revenue by Type: This report shows monthly revenue totals for each category that have been successfully billed/paid during that month.
-This includes manual payments, and any partial payments made within that month.
+This includes manual payments and any partial payments made within that month.
 The report does not include failed or past-due charges.
-The report groups charges by when they were actually billed/paid.
+The report groups charges by when they were billed/paid.
 So for example, the July revenue would include one-time fees, monthly bills, and hourly bookings that were billed in July, as well as any previously past-due payments that successfully went through in July.

 Manual Platform Fees: This report shows what manual platform fees have been paid to The Food Corridor and what's coming up.
-The Food Corridor charges the 2% platform fees for manual payments monthly.
+The Food Corridor charges a 2% platform fee for manual payments monthly.
 If the total amount of platform fees is over $5, the kitchen is charged on the 1st of the following month for that amount.
 If the total is under $5, the amount rolls over to the next month.